 - Pipe the filling.
 To make an easy piping bag: line a tall water glass with a sandwich bag, wrapping the lip of the bag over the edge of the glass.
 Scoop the filling into the bag, seal the top, and snip one of the bottom corners.

 - Once your egg halves have been piped, top each with a slice of the cooled chorizo link.

 - Sprinkle the tops of each with paprika and serve.

-- The deviled eggs should keep in the fridge for up to 4 days, though you'll probably polish them off long before that!
+- The deviled eggs should keep in the fridge for up to 4 days (I like this storage carrier), though you'll probably polish them off long before that!

 Courses Appetizers & Bites